wallarm/product-documentation/docs/latest/api-specification-enforcement/setup.md

 ## Disabling

+API Specification Enforcement's work is based on uploaded specification or several specifications each having the **Use for API specification enforcement** option selected.
+Consider that unchecking this option for some specification or deleting this specification will result in stopping protection based on this specification.

-In some cases that may be necessary to disable the API Specification Enforcement functionality for some parts of your API.
+Also, in some cases that may be necessary to disable the API Specification Enforcement functionality only for some parts of your API.
 This can be done:

 * For [all-in-one installer](../installation/nginx/all-in-one.md) deployments, for any `server` section where API Specification Enforcement is used by means of the [`wallarm_enable_apifw`](../admin-en/configure-parameters-en.md#wallarm_enable_apifw) NGINX directive set to `off`.
 * For NGINX-based Docker image, by means of the `WALLARM_APIFW_ENABLE` [environment variable](../admin-en/installation-docker-en.md#run-the-container-passing-the-environment-variables) set to `false`.